26 June, Riding through Saumur

 The best mistake I ever made.

-So we saw what was to be seen at Château Saumur and decided to move on to this hotel we were stuck with.
-We rode further into the country and were beginning to get a little concerned.
+So we saw what was to be seen at Château Saumur and moved on to this unwanted hotel.
+We rode further into the country and were getting a little concerned.
 Were we lost?
 Did we have the right address for the hotel?
 Hmmm.
 But then we saw a sign and found it.

 After dinner, Kathrin relaxed in a chair in the garden and I walked around a bit to get some pictures.
-We wanted to soak up some of the abundant serenity this place had to offer.
-Once our tranquility gauge showed full we retired to the bedroom.
-Once my head hit the pillow I never saw Kathrin again.
-That bed was huge!
-We had the best sleep of our trip, and quite possibly the best nights sleep for a really long time, in that bed.
+We wanted to soak up some of the abundant serenity this place offered.
+Once our tranquility gauge showed full, we retired to the bedroom.
+When my head hit the pillow, I never saw Kathrin again.
+That bed was enormous!
+We had the best sleep of our trip, and possibly the best nights sleep for a really long time in that bed.

-Breakfast the next morning was in a different building, the Orangerie.
+Breakfast the next morning was in an outbuilding, the Orangerie.
 It looked to me like it used to be a small barn, although it was very nicely remodeled with stone walls and exposed beam ceiling.
 Turns out it used to be the estate wine press.
 When we arrived the youngest daughter got up and with a big smile proudly welcomed us and told us about breakfast, what was on offer and where things were.